nzhang96/MovieTheater/README.md

 # MovieTheater
-Client/server program that connects to a database.
+Client/server program that connects to a database and runs on the internet.
 Created with MySQL and Flask.